 Applying for Aid

-The FSA ID allows students and contributors to complete and sign the FAFSA electronically.
-Keep this information safe and accessible; it will be used each year the FAFSA is completed.
-The FAFSA is required each year a student attends Salem State and wants to receive financial aid.
+An account allows students and contributors to complete and sign the FAFSA electronically.
+Keep login information safe and accessible; it will be used each year the FAFSA is completed.

 Students will be considered for all federal, state, and institutional aid.
 The FAFSA is required to be considered for Salem State scholarships and many others.